 The Part of Plenty B & B—“Plenty” was the name of the original farm—is a base from which to explore.
 From the B&B, it’s ¾ of a mile to the former Port Tobacco Courthouse and a one-room school house and another 1.7 miles to Thomas Stone National Historic Site, named for a signer of the Declaration of Independence.
 Operated by the National Park Service, the Site includes a restored house and opportunities to stroll the 322 acres of Haberdeventure, a “dwelling place in the winds.”

-To access the water or to find a meal, head south on Shirley Boulevard from Port Tobacco Road–the marina at the end of the road is on the Potomac River Greenways, which connect with Chapel Point State Park.
-Those visiting the Park, a short ride south from the historic Courthouse to Saint Ignatius Church at the top of the hill, are rewarded with a sweeping view of the Port Tobacco and Potomac Rivers.
+To access the water or to find a meal, head south on Shirley Boulevard from Port Tobacco Road–the marina at the end of the road is across from Chapel Point State Park, accessible by kayak and canoe.
+To access the Park by bicycle, take a short ride south from the historic Courthouse to Saint Ignatius Church at the top of the hill where you are rewarded with a sweeping view of the Port Tobacco and Potomac rivers.

-A compliment to the landscape, the area embraces a portion of the Religious Freedom National Scenic Byway and is used for Indian Head 100 Bicycle Ride (September) and the Civista Potomac Heritage Bicycle Ride (October).
-For more information, visit the website for Society for the Restoration of Port Tobacco.
+A compliment to the landscape, the area embraces a portion of the Religious Freedom National Scenic Byway and is used for Indian Head 100 Bicycle Ride (September).
+For more information, visit the Charles County, MD, Port Tobacco website.